EKibet/awwwards/README.md

 # AwardsClone

-  AwardsClone is a website dedicated to sharing photography entirely designed with Instagram simulation.
+  AwardsClone is a website dedicated to promoting web design,creativity and content writing.

 ## Versioning